mui/material-ui/docs/data/material/migration/migration-v4/migration-v4.md

 One of the biggest changes in v5 is the replacement of JSS for [Emotion](https://emotion.sh/docs/introduction) as a default styling solution.

 Note that you may continue to use JSS for adding overrides for the components (e.g. `makeStyles`, `withStyles`) even after migrating to v5.
-Then, if at any point you want to move over to the new styling engine, you can refactor your components progressively.
+However, once the upgrade to v5 is done, we recommend to progressively moving over to the new styling engine.

 This process is covered in [Migrating from JSS](/material-ui/migration/migrating-from-jss/).